AI-Hypercomputer/cloud-diagnostics-xprof/README.md

   create -z us-east5-a -l gs://example-gs-bucket/path
 ```

-This will effective excecute the same main internal command as if this was run
+This will effectively excecute the same main internal command as if this was run
 instead:

 ```bash